commed-it/docs/27-oct/doc.md

 - **Register into application**
     - **Actors:** User
-    - **Purpose:** Let user register into the aplication system
+    - **Purpose:** Lets a user register into the application system
-    - **Description:**  Provide a screen with a form in which the user is going to be able to fullfill it and send the information to our system in order to be registered in our system.
+    - **Description:**  Provide a screen with a form in which the user is able to fullfill it and send the information to the system in order to be registered.
 - **Log In into Application**
     - **Actors:**  User
-    - **Purpose:** Log in to the application to be able to use the aplication services
+    - **Purpose:** Logs in to the application to be able to use the some of the application services
-    - **Description:** Provide a screen with a form in which user will put it's email and password and will log in to the aplication to be able to start using the services that it provides.
+    - **Description:** Provides a screen with a form in which user will put its email and password and they will log into the application to be able to start using the services that it provides.
 - **Search for Products/services**
     - **Actors:** User
-    - **Purpose:** Search for any produt or service the user is interested in
+    - **Purpose:** Search for any produt or service the user is interested.
-    - **Description:** Provide a searcher to make able to every user to search for products or services that they are interested in.
+    - **Description:** Provides a searcher for every user so that they can look up the products or services that they are interested.
 - **Publish Products/Services**
     - **Actors:** User
-    - **Purpose:** Publish services or products in order to be selled to other interested users.
+    - **Purpose:** Publish services or products in order to be sold to other users.
-    - **Description:** Let to loged in users to pubish the products and services that they offer in order to sell them to other interested users.
+    - **Description:** Lets a logged user to pubish the products and services that they offer in order for them to be sold to other interested users.
 - **Start chat for a product**
     - **Actors:** User
     - **Purpose:** Users can start chat when they are interested in a product
-    - **Description:** Let users start a chat with the owners of the products/services they are interested with in order to start a negotiation.
+    - **Description:** Lets a logged user start a chat with the owners of either a product or a service that they are interested, so that they can start a negotiation.
 - **Send comercial transation contract**
     - **Actors:** User
-    - **Purpose:** Send a formal offer with a comercial transaction contract
+    - **Purpose:** Sends a formal offer with a comercial transaction contract.
-    - **Description:** Let owners of products/services to send within the chat a formal offer containng a compliant comercial transaction contract within the chat while the negotiations are taking place.
+    - **Description:** Lets the owners of a given products or services to send a formal offer containing a compliant comercial transaction contract within the chat that the negotiations are taking place.
 - **Digitally Sign contract**
     - **Actors:** User EUSSD
-    - **Purpose:** Sign the comercial transation contract sended within a Formal Offer
+    - **Purpose:** Sign a comercial transation contract sent within a Formal Offer.
-    - **Description:** Let users of the application sign digitally the contract that is send inside a Formal Offer while a negotiation is taking place in the chat.
+    - **Description:**  Lets the users of the application to sign digitally the contract that was sent as a Formal Offer in the chat that the negotations took place.
 - **Evidences Generation**
     - **Actors:** User
-    - **Purpose:** Provide users with evidences and billing of the bussiness transaction
+    - **Purpose:** Provides users with evidences and the billing of a bussiness transaction
-    - **Description:** The system will generate for both parts of the comertial transaction all the evidencies and billing of the signing and agreement proces.
+    - **Description:** The system will generate for both parts the comertial transaction with all of the evidencies and the billing of the contract.

 <a id="org0c10ad2"></a>